Clitoridectomy: Technique

-Post operative care may employ the use of suction drainage to allow the deeper tissues to heal toward the surface.
-Follow up after surgery includes the stripping of the drainage device to prevent blockage.
-A typical hospital stay can be up to two weeks.
+Post-operative care may employ the use of suction drainage to allow the deeper tissues to heal toward the surface.
+Follow-up after surgery includes the stripping of the drainage device to prevent blockage.
+A typical hospital stay can last up to two weeks.
 The site of the surgery is left unbandaged to allow for frequent examination.

-Complications can be the development of lymphedema though not removing the saphenous vein during the surgery will help prevent this.
-In some instances, foot elevation, diuretic medication and compression stockings can reduce the build up of fluid.
+Complications can include the development of lymphedema; not removing the saphenous vein during the surgery can help prevent this.
+In some instances, the buildup of fluid can be reduced through methods such as foot elevation, diuretic medication, and wearing compression stockings.

-In a clitoridectomy for intersex infants, the clitoris is often reduced instead of removed.
+In a clitoridectomy for infants with a clitoromegaly, the clitoris is often reduced instead of removed.
 The surgeon cuts the shaft of the elongated phallus and sews the glans and preserved nerves back onto the stump.
 In a less common surgery called clitoral recession, the surgeon hides the clitoral shaft under a fold of skin so only the glans remains visible.

 Society and culture

 General

-While much feminist scholarship has described clitoridectomy as a practice aimed at controlling women's sexuality, the historic emergence of the practice in ancient European and Middle Eastern cultures may have possibly derived from ideas about intersex people and the policing of boundaries between the sexes.
+While much feminist scholarship has described clitoridectomy as a practice aimed at controlling women's sexuality, the historic emergence of the practice in ancient European and Middle Eastern cultures may also have derived from ideas about what a normal female genitalia should look like and the policing of boundaries between the sexes.